 (Adds details, updates prices to close)

-* Five of the TSX's 10 main groups end lower
+* Nine of the TSX's 10 main groups move higher

-* The materials group, which includes precious and base metals miners and fertilizer companies, added 0.5 percent.
+* Nine of the index's 10 main sectors were higher, with the materials group, which includes precious and base metals miners and fertilizer companies, down 0.3 percent.

 * Barrick Gold Corp fell 1.5 percent to C$18.06 and Goldcorp Inc lost 1.2 percent to C$16.76 as gold prices dipped.
 (Reporting by Alastair Sharp; Editing by Lisa Von Ahn and James Dalgleish)